tiago-web/Recursion-Store/server/appRequirements.md

 - On update images and save images from diskStorage ✅
 - remove product images ✅

+#

 - Check the images sizes (GB) 🛑
 - Make a middleware to ensure empty body on Avatar. 🛑
+- Create repository interfaces to make the code adaptable to any other database provider 🛑
+- Use dependency injection to make the code even more flexible 🛑